Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

 }
 ```

 The syntax to recieve a generic type inside a function is to have it follow the function name in **angled brackets** ( **< >** ).
+You've probably already been doing this when you need to strictly type a `useState()` variable!
 I also type the return of the function using the `ReturnData` type I created, and I feed the the generic type it needs for the data.
 Then, everything inside the function is the same as usual: we create states to hold `data`, `error`, and `loading`, then use a useEffect to call the fetch function.
 We'll be sending the URL endpoint as normal parameters, so put this in the dependency array of the useEffect to trigger refetches.

 ```tsx
 // export const useFetch = <Placeholder,> (url: string): ReturnData<Placeholder> => {   // arrow function syntax is a little different